nathantau/3tography/README.md

 # Environ

 A simple way of instantiating new projects.
-Simply launch and interact with the service running `docker-compose run app bash`.
+Simply launch and interact with the services by running `docker-compose up`.

-The mounted files are available in `/home/src/`.
+There are 2 available services/containers which are `frontend` and `backend`.
+The mounted files are available in `/home/frontend/` and `/home/backend/` respectively.